-(253) A Student may appeal a decision made under the following clauses:
+(255) A student may appeal a decision made under the following clause:

-(254) The Student may lodge an appeal within 5 working days of notice of the outcome.
+(256) The student may lodge an appeal within five (5) working days of notice of the outcome.

-- evidence of a breach of this Procedure Manual;
+- evidence of a breach of this manual;

 |Original Decision Maker